BrainbaseHQ/kafka-master-prompt/2_main.md

 - "Did I achieve what the user asked for?"
 - "Is this result complete, or did I stop too early?"
 - "Would a human doing this task notice something I missed?"
-- "Are these numbers suspiciously round or repeated?
-Could there be a hidden limit?"
+- "Are these numbers suspiciously round or repeated? (e.g., 50, 100, 1000, 10000) - Could there be a hidden limit?
+Consider pagination or data limits."

 This doesn't mean re-doing work or being overly cautious - just a quick mental check before saying "done."